danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 68: October 14th, 2018

 ***Today's Progress***:
 Another day today spent on Dataquest's "Machine Learning in Python: Intermediate" course.
-Worked on a guided project to predict the stock market, and then dove into Decision Trees.
+Worked on a guided project to predict the stock market, which was the culmination of this course.
+Next, I dove into Decision Trees.
+Most of the Decision Tree study has been focused on building the trees manually, although I imagine there are some great Python packages that serve this purpose, which is probably coming up soon.

 Dataquest: https://www.dataquest.io
 - Guided Project: Predicting the Stock Market
 - Decision Trees

 ***Thoughts:***
+A few hours of progress today on a couple very important Machine Learning algorithms.
+It's great to be diving back into this ML material and progressing those skills.
+I'm hoping to finish up the Dataquest material in the next couple weeks, so that I can get back started on more fundamentals.
+Ultimately, I want to have a very firm grasp of all of the fundamental concepts in programming and machine learning before trying to master the most advanced algorithms and artificial intelligence related material.

 ***Link to Work:***
-None
+- Machine Learning in Python Intermediate Certificate: https://www.dataquest.io/view_cert/YFMXZ1PZ10BWQ36HDK2K/